 Students are provided an annual notice via email.
 The Annual Notification of Rights under FERPA and guidelines for requesting a paper copy of the notification may be reviewed here.

-Interested parties may also obtain a paper copy of information regarding FERPA or the annual notification process by contacting the Office of the Director of Enrollment Services/Registrar at (334) 556-2470 or email@example.com.
+Interested parties may also obtain a paper copy of the information regarding FERPA or the annual notification process by contacting the Office of the Director of Enrollment Services/Registrar at (334) 556-2470 or email@example.com.

 Wallace Community College offers activities, programs, and services that promote academic support, leadership, and social and cultural experiences.
 An outline of student activities is included in the College Catalog and Student Handbook and on the College website.
 Inquiries regarding student activities may be directed to the Office of the Coordinator of Student Life, (334)556-2477 or firstname.lastname@example.org.
 Information regarding student activities may be reviewed here.